Layhill, Maryland: Geography

+Layhill is in eastern Montgomery County, bordered by Cloverly to the northeast, Aspen Hill to the northwest, Glenmont to the south, and Colesville to the southeast.
+The center of the community is the intersection of Maryland Route 182 (Layhill Road) and Bonifant Road/Bel Pre Road.
+MD 182 leads south 3 mi to Wheaton and north 5 mi to Olney.
+Rockville, the Montgomery county seat, is 6 mi to the west, and downtown Washington, D.C., is 13 mi to the south.

+According to the U.S. Census Bureau, the Layhill CDP has a total area of 1.6 sqmi, of which 0.01 sqmi, or 0.56%, are water.

 Education

 Bel Pre Elementary School, Strathmore Elementary School, and Glenallen Elementary School serve Layhill's elementary school-aged children.

 Argyle Middle School is located in Layhill; some of Layhill's students are zoned to Colonel E. Brooke Lee Middle School.

 High school-aged students living in Layhill are generally zoned to John F. Kennedy High School.

 Alternatively, through the Downcounty Consortium, students who live in Layhill may apply to attend Montgomery Blair High School, Albert Einstein High School, John F. Kennedy High School, Northwood High School, or Wheaton High School.

 Barrie School, a private school, has been located in Layhill since September 8, 1958.

 Transportation

-The Intercounty Connector crosses through Layhill.
+The Intercounty Connector (Maryland Route 200) crosses the northern part of Layhill, with access from Exit 10 (MD 182).